 Changes in Presidency of Seventy

-Two new members of the Presidency of the Seventy and changes in area presidency assignments have been announced by the First Presidency, to be effective 15 August 1995.
-(See adjacent article for new area presidencies.)
+A new member of the Presidency of the Seventy and changes in Area Presidency assignments have been announced by the First Presidency, to be effective 15 August 1996 (see adjacent article).

 New Area Presidencies